Folkwise-io/mintbean-cli/README.md

 Run `mint` for list of commands

 ### Creating and deploying projects
-First, connect your `mintbean-cli` to GitHub with first-time config (see below).
-Don't have a GitHub account?
-[Make one!](https://github.com/join)
+If it is your first time using `mintbean-cli`, first connect to GitHub with config (see below).

 #### Suggested flow for new projects